CA$0.00

 Dorothy Francis was fascinated with the lifestyles of indigenous people since her early childhood days spent near Duck Lake in northern Saskatchewan.
 Her first contact being with the local Cree population as they visited her father’s general store there.

-Francis exhibited in many major galleries around the world and has one work on display at the Smithsonian Institute.
-She also had a number of images produced by UNICEF for their greeting card collection, with sales going to benefit hungry children through various projects around the world.
+Francis exhibited internationally and has one work on display at the Smithsonian Institute.
+She also had a number of images produced by UNICEF for their greeting card collection, with sales going to benefit hungry children through various projects around the globe.

 Moving from Saskatchewan to BC in 1952, Dorothy studied at the Vancouver School of Art, raising her five children in North Vancouver.
-Later, moving to Qualicum Beach, her efforts there at helping revitalize the Old School House Public Gallery resulted in having one of the exhibit rooms there named in her honour.
+Later, moving to Qualicum Beach, her efforts in revitalizing the Old School House Public Gallery resulted in having one of their exhibit rooms named in her honour.

-Dorothy returned to Vancouver in 2006 where she continued to work overlooking False Creek’s bustling waterfront until her death in 2016.
+Dorothy returned to Vancouver in 2006, overlooking False Creek’s bustling waterfront until she died in 2016.

 Sons, Tim and Mark, are also published painters, with Tim working out of Kamloops while Mark works out of North Vancouver.